 The lock and the garage door opener

-The rest of Vivint's gadgets are fairly standard: the smart plugs and thermostat do what you'd expect them to (though, at risk of sounding like a broken record, $50 for a Z-Wave smart plug is…, especially since you can buy your own and integrate them in a couple of minutes).
+Priest: The rest of Vivint's gadgets are fairly standard: the smart plugs and thermostat do what you'd expect them to (though, at risk of sounding like a broken record, $50 for a Z-Wave smart plug is… about $30 too much, especially since you can buy your own and integrate them in a couple of minutes).

-In addition, Vivint works with voice assistants like Alexa and Google Assistant -- though the integrations feel a little basic.
-I couldn't call up any of my camera feeds on my Echo Show, for instance (if you ask, it just pulls up the stream on your Hub screen).
-Asking for details on the security system still, in the Year of our Lord 2021, requires stilted phrasing like, "Alexa, ask Vivint if my security system is armed."
+In addition, Vivint works with voice assistants like Alexa and Google Assistant, though the integrations feel a little basic.
+I couldn't call up any of my camera feeds on my Echo Show, for instance.
+(If you ask, it just pulls up the stream on your Hub screen.)
+Asking for details on the security system still requires stilted phrasing like, "Alexa, ask Vivint if my security system is armed."

 I'd love to see integrations with voice assistants strengthened, particularly if Vivint wants to continue branding itself as a smart home system as much as a security system.

-I really enjoyed my time with Vivint.
-I haven't personally used a professionally installed security system in years, and seeing all the ways I was genuinely grateful to have the monitoring made me second-guess that decision.
+Priest: I really enjoyed my month with Vivint.
+I hadn't personally used a professionally installed security system in years, and seeing all the ways I was genuinely grateful to have the monitoring made me second-guess that decision.
 Paying for each of the devices might land me right back where I started, since the up-front technology costs feel overpriced almost across the board.

 For many people, the price will be worth avoiding the hassle of installation and integration.
 If that headache is worth more to you than the hundreds of dollars you'd save by outfitting your house with a DIY security system and a few standalone devices -- and it very well may be -- then Vivint will be a great home security system for you.